AltUser44/Top5Destinations/README.md

 **Requirements**
 Java Development Kit (JDK) — Java 8 or newer is sufficient.
 (Recommended: JDK 11+) A system with GUI support for Swing.
 (Headless environments will not display the UI.)
-On Windows PowerShell use the commands below as-is; note paths with spaces are quoted.
+On Windows PowerShell, use the commands below as-is; note paths with spaces are quoted.
 Run from source (fastest, command-line)
-From the repository root run these PowerShell-friendly commands.
-These steps compile the .java into an out folder and copy the resources/ folder into out so getResource("/resources/...") works.
+From the repository roo,t run these PowerShell-friendly commands.
+These steps compile the .java into an out folder and copy the resources/ folder into out so that getResource("/resources/...") works.

 **Create a runnable JAR**